vbhati15/setu/README.md

 # Setu

-**Two AI agents that negotiate a real price and pay for it — with a trust layer that can prove, cryptographically, that it did the right thing.**
+**Two AI agents negotiate a real price and pay for it — and can prove, cryptographically, that they played fair.**

-*A hackathon project, built in a few days.
-Not affiliated with any existing company or product also named "Setu."*
+*A buildathon project, not affiliated with any existing company or product also named "Setu."*

 [![Live dashboard](https://img.shields.io/badge/dashboard-live-e6b95a?style=flat-square)](https://setu-alpha-beige.vercel.app)
 [![Backend API](https://img.shields.io/badge/API-live-e6b95a?style=flat-square)](https://setu-59l6.onrender.com/health)